Message us or call us on

 Email us at email@example.com to discuss a tailor-made itinerary

 On arrival in San José you are met and taken to your hotel overlooking the Central Valley.
 This evening is free to relax after your long flight.
 Please note international flights are quoted separately.

 This morning your 4x4 hire car will be brought to you at the hotel.
 A member of our local team will take you through your intended driving route, offer advice and answer any questions you may have.
-You then set off driving independently to the cloudforest at San Gerardo de Dota where you spend the next two nights.
-The drive is a beautiful 2 hours or less.
+Then drive down towards the Caribbean to head into the tropical rainforests of Bananito where you'll spend the next two nights.

 Today you explore at your own pace, perhaps take a boat a little way off shore to Caño Island.
 The island itself, once an Indian burial ground, offers some pretty walks and good snorkelling off the beach.
 The biggest draw is perhaps the boat journey itself however, with pods of dolphin often accompanying you en route.